aroussie-zz/MyLibrary_Android_Application/README.md

 Libraries used:

-  -SDK
+  - SDK
-  -Retrofit
+  - Retrofit
-  -Picasso
+  - Picasso
-  -RecyclerViews
+  - RecyclerViews
-  -Google services for Google Sign In
+  - Google services for Google Sign In